-A country may consider a reform that would strengthen the financial sector.
-Would this help economic growth and development?
-This simple question is frustratingly hard to answer using empirical data because economic development itself spawns financial development, so while economic and financial developments are positively correlated this does not answer the question asked.
-In a highly influential paper, Rajan and Zingales (1998) provide convincing evidence that financial development is important for economic development by asking the simple question: do industrial sectors that are more dependent on external finance grow faster in countries with a high level of development.
+Zingales (1998) provide convincing evidence that financial development is important for economic development by examining if industrial sectors that are more dependent on external finance grow relatively faster in countries with a high level of development.
 This question involves interactions between financial development and dependency on external finance.
-Since the publication of Rajan and Zingales' highly influential study, the estimation of models with interaction effects have become very common in applied economics.
+Since the publication of Rajan and Zingales' study, the estimation of models with interaction effects have become common in applied economics.

-Many articles applying interaction terms are motivated in an intuitive fashion similar to the story we just outlined which makes robustness analysis particularly important.
-Robustness analysis with respect to variables included besides the main variable(s) of interest are now routinely performed in most empirical articles.
+Many articles applying interaction terms are motivated in an intuitive fashion, similar to the story we just outlined, which makes robustness analysis particularly important.
+Robustness analysis with respect to variables included besides the main variable(s) of interest is now routinely performed in most empirical articles.
 However, it is our view that robustness analysis with respect to the functional form should be standard when one uses non-linear specifications, in particular those involving interactions which we focus on here.
-This article discusses the case where the true specification, which we will also refer to as the true Data Generating Process (DGP), is not precisely known.
+This article discusses the case where the true specification, which we will also refer to as the true data generating process (DGP), is not precisely known.

 If the DGP is not pinned down by theory, the standard linear specification can be seen as a first order Taylor series expansion.
 If one wants to examine the role of, say, x \ z in a relation y = f(x, z), then we argue that it is reasonable to examine if the interaction term may be picking up other left-out components in the second order expansion of f.
 Further, we believe that it is often informative to consider the interaction of, say, x and z after these have been transformed to be orthogonal to other variables.
 For example, if z is, say, financial openness, and one is interested in how financial openness affects the impact of x on y one would include x \ z.
-But z may be correlated with other variables and including linear terms of those will not prevent x \ z from spuriously picking up the affect of the interaction of some of those variables with x.
+But, z may be correlated with other variables and including linear terms of those will not prevent x \ zfrom spuriously picking up the effect of the interaction of some of those variables with x.
 However, if one orthogonalizes z to other variables, this will not happen.
-This is, of course, what OLS does automatically in a linear regression but in non-linear specifications the researcher needs to explicitly consider this.
+This is, of course, what ordinary least squares (OLS) does automatically in a linear regression, but in non-linear specifications the researcher needs to explicitly consider this.
 In our experience, this form of robustness analysis is rarely performed and this article calls for this to become as standard as other typical robustness checks.
-We further point out a few issues of interpretation and very briefly discuss choice of instruments when interaction terms are included.
+We further point out a few issues of interpretation and very briefly discuss the choice of instruments when interaction terms are included.